treatment goals

 Prota’s proprietary peanut oral immunotherapy (PRT120) is an investigational new drug being evaluated for its capacity to induce sustained unresponsiveness, also referred to as remission of allergy.

-• Desensitization is defined as an increase in reaction threshold to a food allergen while receiving active therapy and might equate to protection from accidental ingestion.
-Often, desensitization can be achieved after months of therapy and importantly only continues during therapy.
+• Desensitization is defined as a temporary increase in reaction threshold to a food allergen while receiving active therapy and might equate to protection from accidental ingestion1.
+As the immune changes supporting desensitization are only temporary, so continued protection from desensitization requires indefinite maintenance therapy.
+Desensitization can be assessed by performing a food challenge during treatment and showing an increase in the reaction threshold compared to before treatment.

 • Tolerance is defined as complete and permanent resolution of clinical response following exposure to any amount of the allergenic food after termination of therapy.
 There is currently no consensus on how to assess for the presence of tolerance since ‘permanence’ of an effect is difficult to establish within the context of a clinical study.